PSCHS celebrates 175 years of skating!

-We are committed to preserving this legacy and protecting the future of our rink and club.
+We’re the only member of US Figure Skating still in our original building, and we’re committed to preserving this legacy and the future of our rink and club.

 For nearly 175 years, PSCHS has played a prominent role for skating enthusiasts and competitors both locally